sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

-#### Choose OS Type
+#### Choose Image Catalog

-By default, the **Choose OS Type** is set to the default image that is provided with Cloudbreak.
-If you would like to use a different image, you must register it in a custom image catalog, as described in the [Custom Images](images.md) documentation.
+By default, **Choose Image Catalog** is set to the default image that is provided with Cloudbreak.
+If you would like to use a different image catalog, you must first create and register it, as described in the [Custom Images](images.md) documentation.

 **Related Links**
 [Custom Images](images.md)